 SWIP-North

-Idaho Power’s only interest in SWIP-North is to import energy from south to north.
-Our ownership stake does not involve selling energy to California or anywhere else.
+Idaho Power’s ownership interest in SWIP-North is only to bring energy into Idaho, not to sell energy to California or elsewhere.

 The SWIP-North project is the final segment of the larger SWIP project, which began decades ago.
-The urgency of completing the project has grown as growing energy demand across the western United States strains the grid.
+The urgency of completing the project has grown as energy demand increases across all areas of the economy.
 Much of the preliminary work on siting and permitting SWIP-North has been completed.
+Easements are in place for SWIP-North’s entire 76-mile path through Idaho.
+No additional land is needed.

 How does SWIP-North benefit the Magic Valley?

-SWIP-North will help Idaho Power meet the growing energy needs of homes, farms, and businesses in the Magic Valley and beyond.
+SWIP-North will help keep energy affordable while meeting the growing energy needs of homes, farms, and businesses in the Magic Valley.

 Transmission investment also brings long-term local benefits.
-The project will generate new property tax revenue for counties and schools and help keep power bills affordable by giving Idaho Power the flexibility to buy the most affordable energy available, even in other regions.
+The project will generate new property tax revenue for counties and schools.

-Is Idaho Power using SWIP-North to send energy to California?
+Is Idaho Power building SWIP-North to send energy to California?

-Idaho Power’s only interest in SWIP-North is to import energy from south to north.
+Idaho Power’s ownership in SWIP-North only allows us to import energy from south to north.
 Our ownership stake does not involve selling energy to California or anywhere else.

 Why doesn’t Idaho Power just build more local energy resources?

 We are.
-Our approach to reliably serving our growing customer base is an “all of the above” approach.
-Idaho Power evaluates all available resources every two years as we develop our IRP.
-That plan looks at cost, risk, and reliability to determine the best resource options for our customers.
+Our approach to reliably serving our growing customer needs is an “all of the above” approach.
+Idaho Power evaluates all available resources every two years, looking at cost, risk, and reliability to determine the best resource options for our customers.
 Our analysis identifies the SWIP-North project as a critical piece of our ability to continue delivering affordable energy to our customers.

-Idaho Power is already adding natural gas, battery storage, and transmission capacity to our system.
+Idaho Power is already adding natural gas, battery storage, and transmission lines to our system.
 We’ll continue adding resources in the coming years to ensure our customers can get the energy they need.

 There has been a recent increase in local opposition to local resource development (wind and solar).
 However, given the significant electricity demand growth in Idaho Power’s service area, Idaho Power must meet those needs whether the resources are local or out of state.